Certificate in Translation and Interpreting

 The Spanish Translation Certificate Program is offered at the undergraduate level to Rutgers students as well as to members of the community who are granted admission to Rutgers University and meet the entrance requirements to the certificate program.
 For more information on entrance requirements as a non-Rutgers students, please click here.

-Students receive a certificate in Spanish<>English Translation when they have completed 19-21 credits in the applied courses and have received a 3.5 or better grade-point average for the entire sequence of the program (except for courses 401 and 402 which require a B+ or better.
+Students receive a certificate in Spanish<>English Translation when they have completed 16-18 credits in the applied courses and have received a 3.5 or better grade-point average for the entire sequence of the program (except for courses 326, and 401 which require a B+ or better.
+All courses count towards the major and minor for undergraduate students.
 Grades below a B will not be accepted in any course).

-To receive a certificate in Spanish<>English Translation and Interpreting students need to take these three courses: 01:940:475 - Community and Simultaneous Interpreting (1-3 credits), 01:940:477 - Court Interpreting (3 credits) and 01:940:471 - Internship in Translation/Interpreting (1-3 credits).
+To receive a certificate in Spanish<>English Translation and Interpreting students need to complete 16-18 credits and also fulfill the same grade-point average and minimum grade requirements explained above.
+Students need to take two or more courses on interpreting including: 01:940:475 - Community and Simultaneous Interpreting (3 credits), 01:940:477 - Court Interpreting (3 credits), 01:940:471 - Internship in Translation/Interpreting (1-3 credits), and 01:940:487: Community and Hospital Interpreting (1.5 credits).

 It is important to recognize that the Certificate in Spanish-English Translation and Interpreting does NOT indicate that a student is a certified translator or interpreter.
 The certificate provides a strong foundation in translation and interpreting which can enhance further specialization in those areas.